 When you come to Florence, Italy you have to see certain pieces of art.
 The David, Primavera, and the frescoes in the Cathedral of Santa Maria del fiore are essenziale.
-We’ve loved those, but have also been delighted to stumble upon Florence street art.
+We’ve loved those, in fact, some of them made our list of must-see museums in Firenze, but we have also been delighted to stumble upon Florence street art.

 Blub’s Art Knows How to Swim

 We first noticed the underwater paintings by Blub.
 The David wearing a scuba mask, two masked kissers, Girl with a Pearl Earring and mask.
 Famous people, including the Pope and member of the Medici family are included in this romp.

 I did a little search around the web and found a good piece about Florence street art by Girl in Florence.
 There I learned that the installation is called ‘L’arte Sa Nuotare,’ or ‘Art Knows How to Swim.’
 And that Blub keeps his/her identity secret, not surprising given the pseudonym.

 I’d love to know why the underwater theme, but for now it’s enough to find these treasures as we stroll around Florence.

 Clet Abraham’s Street Signs